-For more information, visit the School of Education's Global and International Education (http://drexel.edu/soe/academics/graduate/globaland-international-education/) webpage or contact gie@drexel.edu.
+For more information, visit the School of Education's Global and International Education (http://drexel.edu/soe/academics/graduate/global-andinternational-education/) webpage.

 Graduate Minor in Higher Education Leadership

 The Higher Education Leadership graduate minor provides an overview of career paths in colleges and universities, as well as national and international organizations, foundations, associations, and corporations that make up the broader higher education landscape.
 Opportunities for current and future practitioners in administrative and leadership positions in higher education settings are explored.